Waseca Junior & Senior High School

 - Deliberate skipping may result in, but is not limited to, being assigned an equivalent amount of time in detention or In-School Suspension (ISS).

 - Definition: Students are expected to be in their assigned area at designated times.
 Failure to do so constitutes tardiness.
-A student is tardy if he or she arrives at class after the bell rings, but less than 5 minutes after class has started.
+A student is tardy if he or she arrives at class after the bell rings; if the student arrives five minutes past the start of the class, it is considered an unexcused absence.
 Teachers may include trips back to the locker and to the bathroom as tardies.

 - Procedures for Reporting Tardiness